Saturday, 4 October 2014

 I have two main reasons for stopping:

-1. The pressure of day to day life as an academic.
+1. The pressure of day-to-day life as an academic.
 To much to do, too little time to do it.

 2. I have never really got on with the blogging platform at Scitable as I find it old, slow and clunky, and these days I like to blog in Markdown (as I am doing here).